CourtHive/TMX-React/architectrue.md

 The TMX development environment makes extensive use of [Jest](https://jestjs.io/) for unit testing and [Cypress](https://www.cypress.io/) for end-to-end testing.

-To run all Jest tests: `npm test`
+To run all Jest tests: `yarn test`
-To run all Cypress tests: `cypress run`

-Cypress may also be run interactively: `cypress open`